“If schizophrenia is the domain of the slovenly, I stand outside its borders.”

 All of this posturing reads as paranoia, and even unkindness, toward the professionals who come to this clinic, who are not making as much money as, say, a psychiatrist at Stanford’s Bipolar Clinic, and who do this good work because they’ve been called.
 I finish my talk.
 No one is crying.
 The scowling man is still scowling, but less aggressively so.

 As I sink back into my folding chair, Patricia asks if there are any comments or questions.
 A bespectacled woman raises her hand.
 She says that she is grateful for this reminder that her patients are human, too.
 She starts out with such hope, she says, every time a new patient comes—and then they relapse and return, relapse and return.
 The clients, or patients, exhibit their illness in ways that prevent them from seeming like people who can dream, or like people who can have others dream for them.
 When she says this, I am fingering the fabric of the expensive skirt to my expensive dress.
 I’ve fooled her, or convinced her.
 Either way, I know, is a victory.

 Esmé Weijun Wang is an essayist and the author of The Border of Paradise: A Novel (Unnamed Press, 2016).
 Raised in the San Francisco Bay Area, she received her MFA from the University of Michigan, and has been awarded the 2016 Graywolf Nonfiction Prize, Hopwood Award for Novel-in-Progress, and the Elizabeth George Foundation Grant.
 She is currently working on a book about schizophrenia.
 Find her work at esmewang.com.

 Enter your email address to receive notifications for author Esmé Weijun Wang

-You have been added to the notification list for author Esmé Weijun Wang
+Confirmation link sent to your email to add you to notification list for author Esmé Weijun Wang

 More by this author